vacu9708/Signal-processing/Fourier transform/README.md

 ![image](https://user-images.githubusercontent.com/67142421/155604064-dac589d7-b367-4648-9202-df41ea56f8be.png)

 ### Characteristics
-* Maximum frequency limit = sampling frequency / (2 * sampling time)
+* Maximum frequency limit = sampling frequency / 2
+* Frequency resolution
+  >Frequency resolution = sampling frequency / sample buffer size<br>
-* The frequency resolution can be increased by either reducing the samplling frequency or increasing the size of the sample buffer.<br>
+  >The frequency resolution can be increased by either reducing the samplling frequency or increasing the size of the sample buffer, which means
-  Frequency resolution = sampling frequency / sample buffer size
+  >it will take longer to fill the buffer if we desire increased resolution.
 * The sampling of a signal whose frequencies are not an integer multiple of the frequency resolution results in a jump in the time signal, and a "smeared" FFT spectrum.

 ~~~Python